TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 2. Review & coordinate rope access anchoring system.

-3. If Counterweight system requires to need to be the third-party tested and certified.
+3. If the Counterweight system requires needs to be third-party tested and certified.

-4. Regular monitoring of anchoring system by IRATA level 3 & ARIIFM safety advisor
+4. Regular monitoring of the anchoring system by IRATA level 3 & ARIIFM safety advisor

-5. Follow & complete Cantilever assembly inspection sheet.
+5. Follow & complete the Cantilever assembly inspection sheet.

-6. Counterweight of the hanging device should be 450 kg (Minimum 18 steel counterweight) for access one rope access operatives.
+6. The counterweight of the hanging device should be 450 kg (Minimum 18 steel counterweight) for access one rope access operatives.

 7. All tools and equipment must be suitable for the work intended and compatible with rope access work.